nhatlinh1989/sjwcoin/README.md

 cd /C/bitcoin-0.8.6/src/leveldb
 TARGET_OS=NATIVE_WINDOWS make libleveldb.a libmemenv.a
 ```
-then it's time to make it (windows CMD prompt, make sure QT \bin is in your %PATH%)<br />
+then it's time to make it (windows CMD prompt, make sure QT \bin is in your %PATH% and the VAR PATHS are right in the .pro)<br />
 ```
 qmake "USE_QRCODE=1" "USE_UPNP=-" "USE_IPV6=-" sjwcoin-qt.pro
 mingw32-make -f Makefile.Release